mjgpy3/docker-workshop/README.md

 A Docker workshop, evolving through git branches

 ## Goals
- - Exec into running container to see files
+ - Use docker-compose to connect to REDIS
- - Volume the files out to somewhere else on the host machine
+ - Exec into REDIS to query data